Introduction to UX A/B Testing

-A/B testing, also known as split testing, is a type of usability testing that involves comparing two versions of a product or interface - version “A” and version “B” - to determine which design performs better in user engagement and satisfaction.
+A/B testing, or split testing, is a way to see which version of a design works better.
+It compares two versions — called “A” and “B” — to find out which one leads to better user engagement and satisfaction.

 Types of A/B Tests